jai0651/scd-abstraction/SCD_Impact_Analysis.md

 ## What This Measures

-This benchmark directly compares your SCD (Slowly Changing Dimension) abstraction layer against equivalent raw SQL queries that both handle versioning to measure the **actual performance impact** of the abstraction layer itself.
+This benchmark directly compares my SCD (Slowly Changing Dimension) abstraction layer against equivalent raw SQL queries that both handle versioning to measure the **actual performance impact** of the abstraction layer itself.

 ## Key Questions Answered